expo/expo/docs/pages/development/installation.md

 import ConfigurationDiff from '~/components/plugins/ConfigurationDiff';
 import { Tab, Tabs } from '~/components/plugins/Tabs';

-The installation steps on this page are only required to add expo-dev-client to an **existing** React Native or Bare project.
+The installation steps on this page are only required to add the `expo-dev-client` library to an **existing** React Native or Bare project.

-To initialize a new Bare project or to add a development client to an existing managed project, see our [Getting Started guide](getting-started.md).
+To initialize a new Bare project or to add a the `expo-dev-client` library to an existing managed project, see our [Getting Started guide](getting-started.md).

 If you created your project with `expo init`, or you already have `expo` and/or other Expo modules up and running, use the tabs marked **With Expo modules** (most projects will fall under this category).